elonaheta/earnings-dashboard/README.md

 - Plotly
 - Openpyxl

-##SCHOOL PROJECT applied to a real world problem faced in a public transport comapny
+# School project applied to a real world problem faced in a public transport comapny